Mamadou888/PRP-Chaincode-HF/README.md

-[//]: # (SPDX-License-Identifier: CC-BY-4.0)

 ## Product Registration System Blockchain

 Works with Hyperledger Fabric (https://www.hyperledger.org/projects/fabric).
-Uses currently the fabcar's tutorial network as a basis that was built upon.
+Uses currently the fabcar's tutorial network as a basis that was modified and built upon.

 ## Manual of the user